IgnitedIce/React-Queues-Challenge/README.md

 Every 100 milliseconds a product is being scanned and removed from the first person on every queue.

-When all of their products were scanned, he's removed from the queue and the second person now becomes the first.
+When all of their products were scanned, they're removed from the queue and the second person now becomes the first.

 This process repeats for every queue until its empty.